ymmiah/GlowMint/README.md

 #### 🏗️ Architecture & Refactoring
 - **Centralized Theming System**: Refactored the entire UI theming system into a dedicated `/theme` directory.
 All theme variables and logic are now centralized in TypeScript, removing hardcoded styles from `index.html`.
 This makes adding or modifying themes significantly easier and more maintainable.
 - **Dynamic Style Injection**: The application now dynamically generates and injects the theme stylesheet, ensuring a clean separation of concerns.

-### [1.2.1] - 2025-10-03

-#### ✨ New Features
-- **Artistic Remix**: Added the "Style Remix" tool, allowing users to apply the complete artistic style of one image to another.
-The feature includes a dedicated modal for uploading a style image and an **optional prompt** to give the AI specific instructions, like 'only apply the color palette' or 'focus on the brush stroke texture'.
-- **Sticker-fy**: Introduced the "Sticker-fy" quick action, which automatically isolates the main subject of a photo, adds a a white outline and drop shadow, and provides a final image with a transparent background.

 ### [1.2.0] - 2025-09-29